Best controller settings for Apex Legends Season 18

 • Advanced Look Controls: Off

-As for the Movement / Aiming section in the settings, we’ve found that the Classic Response Curve is the best and feels most comfortable in-game.
+As for Movement and Aiming, we’ve found that the Classic Response Curve is the best and feels most comfortable in-game.
 It’s also important to have your Look Deadzone at a minimum so either None or Small depending on your stick drift.

-We’ve opted for Vibration On, but a lot of players may find it easier to have it Off if they feel it is affecting their ability to control recoil.
-Advanced Look Controls gives the player much more advanced customization options that a player will need to spend a lot of time with in order to perfect, which can be beneficial.
+We’ve opted for Vibration Off, as it’ll help you control your recoil and aim at your enemies without your hands shaking.
+Advanced Look Controls gives you more advanced customization options requiring you to spend a lot of time, which can be beneficial.
 However, we find the default option is enough to get the most out of your aim and movement.

-Of course, these settings are a great template for players, but you will most likely want to play around with the Look Sensitivity and ADS Sensitivity until you find what works for you.
+Of course, these settings are a great template for you, but you will most likely want to play around with the Look Sensitivity and ADS Sensitivity until you find what works for you.

 Gameplay